 I think I jumped on the “buffalo all the things” train too late, but I’m here now with a buffalo-ed spaghetti squash bake!

 I blame my dislike for wings and the fact that I shunned hot sauce for WAY too long.
 It wasn’t until I was pregnant with my third that I started shaking it all over my food.
 I craved spicy food with that one, and I find it amusing that she’s the biggest fireball out of the bunch.

 I still don’t like wings, though, but luckily you can use wing sauce for all kinds of things!

 Oh wait, I lied.
 I HAVE buffalo’d something.
-I have this Spicy Buffalo Chickpea Salad during my chickpea phase of 2010.
-It’s an amazing salad if you’re into chickpeas.
+I made a buffalo chickpea salad during my chickpea phase of 2010.

 Also, wing sauce is REALLY good with ranch.
 (If I admit I don’t like bleu cheese either are you going to throw things at me?)